 Data was analysed using thematic analysis20: following an initial coding of the first workshop, a codebook with 18 "topics" and 29 "themes" was used for all Mentimeter responses, focus group transcripts, and interview transcripts (please find the codebook in Appendix 1).
-Each document was coded by two researchers separately, who then discussed any a feminist theoretical perspective according to which knowledge stems from your social, personal and political experiences.
-In societies stratified by gender, race, class and other categories, your social position shapes what you know.
+Each document was coded by two researchers separately, who then discussed any disagreements and settled on final codes.
+5 topics and 8 themes which were not noted in the initial analysis emerged in this process.